Enabling clinical use of foundation models for computational pathology: Discussion

 \section{Discussion}

-Foundation models for computational pathology are sensitive to non-biological variation in WSIs introduced by differences in sample preparations and scanning equipment.
-In this study, we show that these variations are consistently represented across datasets and, notably, often constitute the most characteristic attribute of the features captured by foundation models.
+Much of the interest in foundation models for computational pathology comes from the expectation that exposure to large and diverse training datasets should produce representations that generalise across institutions and technical settings.
+Our results, together with growing evidence from others, challenge this assumption. \autocite{mulliqi2025,dejong2025, thiringer2026, komen2024do, komen2025towards} We show that non-biological information contained within foundation model features is not only consistently represented across datasets but typically constitutes the most characteristic attribute of these representations.
 Using features from foundation models to train deep learning networks for survival prediction and LNM prediction, we demonstrate that the resulting models produce substantially different predictions for the same tissue section imaged with different scanners, as well as for tissue sections from the same tumour prepared at different sites.
-We show that this variability can be effectively mitigated by introducing additional terms to the optimisation loss function.
-This substantially reduces the robustness issue, without altering the underlying foundation models or the downstream task-specific network.
-With this approach, we observe consistent improvements in robustness for eight widely used foundation models for computational pathology using large external datasets.
-These include about 3000 patients from the SCOT trial, where most patients had the same tissue section imaged on five different microscopy scanners, and an additional tissue section prepared and imaged at an independent external laboratory.
+We show that this variability can be effectively mitigated by introducing additional terms into the training loss of the downstream model, without altering either the underlying foundation models or the downstream model architecture.
+Evaluated using several robustness metrics, this approach greatly improves robustness across all eight widely used foundation models in computational pathology on large external datasets, regardless of baseline performance.
+These external datasets include additional tissue sections prepared in different laboratories and WSIs acquired using different scanners than those used in the training.

-For both prediction tasks, the trade-off between robustness and prediction accuracy can be controlled through the weight for the robustness losses.
-While increasing the robustness loss weight leads to a steady improvement in robustness, excessively high weights reduce the prediction accuracy.
-Importantly, we find that an appropriate balance can be achieved for all foundation models and prediction tasks, in which substantial gains in robustness are in most cases, accompanied by a significant increase in prediction accuracy.
-A possible explanation for the improved accuracy is that the regularisation imposed by the robustness losses may guide the optimisation process towards solutions that focus on biologically meaningful information, ultimately improving generalization.

-The common approach to train downstream task-specific models using foundation model features often results in models predicting very extreme scores.
-We find that these extreme prediction scores do not reflect a high confidence.
-Indeed, comparison of prediction scores for different WSIs from the same patient show that extreme predictions of different classes are not uncommon for such models.
-In terms of discriminatory ability, these models performed on average similarly as other models trained without robustness loss.
-Models trained with robustness loss have less extreme predictions, likely because of the regularising effect of the robustness loss terms.